learningequality/kolibri/platforms/debian-server/README.rst

 Releasing
 ---------

+Push new changes to ``kolibri-proposed`` and test them there.

+To build packages for all current Ubuntu release series:

+1. Install Launchpadlib: ``sudo apt install python-launchpadlib``
-Push new changes to ``kolibri-proposed`` and test them.
-Use the ``ppa-copy-packages.py`` script to copy the builds for Xenial to all other currently active and supported Ubuntu releases on Launchpad.
+1. Run ``ppa-copy-packages.py`` script to copy the builds for Xenial to all other currently active and supported Ubuntu releases on Launchpad.
+The script is run from command line with ``python2 ppa-copy-packages.py``.
+After this, you should be prompted to create an API key for your Launchpad account.

-If a release in ``kolibri-proposed`` should be released as a stable release, use the binary copy function on Launchpad to copy builds from ``kolibri-proposed``.
+1. When a release in ``kolibri-proposed`` should be released as a stable release, use the binary copy function on Launchpad to copy builds from ``kolibri-proposed``.

 Overview
 --------